Skip to content

 git pull

-1. Rebuild the server using the docker compose command:
+3. Rebuild the component using the docker compose command:

 docker compose -f docker-compose.yml up -d --build --force-recreate